Teaching Style of Sven Koenig

 (click here for teaching scores)

 I consider class projects to be a cornerstone for learning, which led me to start the "Computer Games in the Classroom" project.
 The idea is to use video games to motivate students to learn both traditional concepts from computer science and recent research results.
 I decided to use video games as motivation since students typically find video games fun to play and are thus curious about how to create them.
-So far, I have developed three complete "open-source" project texts (plus data sets and helper programs), each of which teaches a concept from artificial intelligence on about 10 (or more) pages in the style of a textbook and contains a variety of project questions, including easy questions, hard questions and open-ended research questions.
-These projects have been used not only in my own classes but at other universities as well, including the University of Nevada at Reno, the University of Central Florida and Massachusetts Institute of Technology, and were chosen as "Model Artificial Intelligence Assignments" by the Symposium on Educational Advances in Artificial Intelligence 2010.
+The project resulted in three complete open-source project texts (plus data sets and helper programs), each of which teaches a concept from AI on about 10 (or more) pages in the style of a textbook and contains a variety of project questions, including easy questions, hard questions and open-ended research questions.
+These projects have been used not only in my own classes but at other universities as well and were chosen as "Model AI Assignments" by the Symposium on Educational Advances in AI.
+A project on our multi-agent path-finding research was also chosen as "Model AI Assignment."

-I believe that it is important that teachers allow students to continue their learning experience outside of the classroom.
-For this reason, I started with David Kempe the USC Programming Contests for undergraduate and first-year graduate students from all disciplines to provide them with additional education opportunities in computational problem solving, an important skill that is difficult to teach in the classroom.
-From 2005-2009, I co-organized and raised funds for 10 USC Programming Competitions (which were each attended by about 40 students) and coached several USC Teams during evenings and weekends for 5 ACM Southern California Regional Programming Contests, where USC placed 5th (out of 66 teams) in 2005, 2nd (out of 73 teams) in 2006, 6th (out of 63 teams) in 2007, 8th (out of 71 teams) in 2008, and 5th (out of 62 teams) in 2009 - against a strong competition that included California Institute of Technology, UC San Diego, UC Los Angeles, UC Santa Barbara, UC Irvine, UC Riverside and many others.
-I received a Mellon Award for "Faculty Mentoring Undergraduate Students" in 2009 for this effort.
+I believe that it is important for teachers to allow students to continue their learning experience outside of the classroom.
+For example, I encourage students to participate in contests, such as the NeurIPS Flatland railway scheduling challenge in 2020 (where my Ph.D. students plus a Ph.D. student from Monash University made use of some of our MAPF technologies to win overall first place among 700 participants from 51 countries), and was the faculty advisor of the USC Student AAAI chapter for many years.
+I also started, with a colleague, the USC Programming Contests for undergraduate and first-year graduate students from all disciplines to provide them with additional education opportunities in computational problem solving, an important skill that is difficult to teach in the classroom.
+I co-organized and raised funds for many USC Programming Contests and coached several USC Teams during evenings and weekends for the International Collegiate Programming Contest, where USC students quickly became top performers among the about 70 participating regional teams, for example, came in 1st in 2012 and went on to the world finals (where, according to the official results, USC placed directly behind CMU and tied with MIT and Stanford among all North American teams) - against a strong competition that included California Institute of Technology, UC San Diego, UC Los Angeles, UC Santa Barbara, UC Irvine, UC Riverside and many others.
+I received a Mellon Award for "Faculty Mentoring Undergraduate Students" for this effort.
+Others have taken over since about 2013 and make sure that USC students continue to be top performers in the contests.

-I enjoy advising undergraduate students, and have done research both with undergraduate students from Georgia Institute of Technology and USC and, via the USC Research Experience for Undergraduates Site on "Coordination, Communication, Autonomy: Principles and Technologies" also with undergraduate students from other universities who visited USC during the summer.
-For example, one of my undergraduate students from Georgia Institute of Technology won two of eight main awards at the UROC competition in 1999 and one of my undergraduate students from USC received a Rose Hills Foundation Science and Engineering Fellowship in 2009.
-My "Programming Pinball Machines" project investigates how to teach concepts from computer science and robotics in a fun way to undergraduate students by letting students develop games on (actual) pinball machines.
-This research project was supported by both NSF Research Experience for Undergraduate funds and the USC Fund for Innovative Undergraduate Teaching.
-It involved five undergraduate students, three Master's students and one Ph.D. student.
-We developed a pinball machine interface between a PC and a recent pinball machine (that, for the first time, controls all aspects of an existing solid-state pinball machine without having to modify its hardware) and demonstrated that it is easy to innovate pinball games by designing and implementing Pinhorse, a novel pinball game with an unusual multi-player mode.
-Our first feasibility study resulted in a youtube.com video that has been viewed more than 8,000 times and in me teaching a small pilot class on "Designing and Implementing Games on Pinball Machines" in Fall 2008 despite me not being able to receive teaching credit for it.
-Several of the undergraduate students were co-authors of conference and workshop publications on the project, and one of them is now a Ph.D. student at USC.
-Our hardware and software is currently in use at the University of Alberta.
+I enjoy advising undergraduate students and writing research publications with them.
+I have done research with undergraduate students from both USC and, via summer research programs, elsewhere.
+My "Programming Pinball Machines" project investigated how to teach concepts from computer science and robotics in a fun way to undergraduate students by letting students develop games on (actual) pinball machines.
+This project involved several undergraduate and Master's students and one Ph.D. student.
+We developed a pinball machine interface between a PC and a recent pinball machine (that controls all aspects of an existing solid-state pinball machine without having to modify its hardware) and demonstrated that it is easy to innovate pinball games by designing and implementing Pinhorse, a novel pinball game with an unusual multi-player mode.
+Our first feasibility study resulted in a YouTube video that has been viewed about 10,000 times and in me teaching a small pilot class on "Designing and Implementing Games on Pinball Machines" despite me not being able to receive teaching credit for it.
+Several of the undergraduate students were co-authors of the three publications that resulted from the project, and one of them became first a Ph.D. student at USC and is now an associate professor at UC Riverside.
+Our hardware and software have subsequently been used for research at the University of Alberta.
+I received the Computer Science and Engineering Undergraduate Teaching Award from the IEEE Computer Society "for his commitment to engaging students through project-based learning and mentoring that cultivates a passion for AI."

 Representative Teaching Publications